Mizzou Basketball Upsets Florida in Battle, Notches First Road Win Since 2023

 Will Richard began to pick up some momentum for Florida though, scoring eight points between the 16:03 and 13:30 minute mark, which included two 3-pointers.
 That helped it only trail 58-51, leaving plenty of room for an upset to be held off.

+"What I'm thankful for it did not impact our guys' aggressiveness, and that's what you got to look for as a coach," Gates said.

-That helped the Gators bring it to a 65-62 game at the 7:56 mark, and Missouri was now in serious jeopardy of a loss.
-However, it continued to make strong defensive plays and knock down efficient shots to hold a lead down the stretch.
+That still helped the Gators bring it to a 65-62 game at the 7:56 mark, and Missouri was now in serious jeopardy of a loss.
+However, it continued to make strong defensive plays and knock down efficient shots to hold a lead down the stretch — helped by the substitution of T.O.
+Barrett into the closing lineup.

-Holding onto a 79-75 lead with 1:22 remaining, Grill found his way to the free-throw line but was unable to successfully convert either attempt.
-Luckily for the Tigers, Mitchell sealed the deal at the line with 28 seconds remaining — along with Grill making up for his misses — to complete a hard-fought victory.
+Keeping a 79-75 lead with 1:22 remaining, Grill found his way to the free-throw line but was unable to successfully convert either attempt.
+Luckily for the Tigers, Mitchell sealed the deal at the line with 28 seconds remaining — along with Grill making up for his misses — to complete a hard-fought victory even with a last-second triple from Martin.

 Missouri will look to carry another big upset win to its matchup with the Arkansas Razorbacks at 5 p.m.
 Saturday in Mizzou Arena.